 Online-travel company Kayak Software Corp.
-(KYAK), Fender Musical Instruments Corp., teen retailer Five Below Inc. (FIVE) and Durata Therapeutics Inc. also are going public this week, adding up to the most U.S. IPOs since the week of April 30.
+(KYAK:US), Fender Musical Instruments Corp., teen retailer Five Below Inc. (FIVE:US) and Durata Therapeutics Inc. also are going public this week, adding up to the most U.S. IPOs since the week of April 30.
 The sales, which may raise more than $700 million, will test whether the U.S. market can sustain a recovery following a monthlong drought in the wake of Facebook Inc.’s disappointing IPO in May.

 At least eight U.S. IPOs are scheduled for next week, from companies including eatery operators Chuy’s Holdings Inc. and Del Frisco’s Restaurant Group Inc., bolstering the pickup.
 The week’s offerings seek to raise more than $923 million combined, Bloomberg data show.

 Palo Alto’s similar-sized peers such as Juniper Networks Inc. and Check Point Software Technologies Ltd. trade at an average of about 6.2 times last year’s sales, Bloomberg data show.
 Cisco trades at a multiple of 2 and Intel at 2.4.

 While Palo Alto is asking investors to value it more richly than peers, its sales multiple is still less than half the 26 times revenue at which Menlo Park, California-based Facebook went public.
 Facebook sank as much as 32 percent within a month of its IPO.